-This study had investigated the effect of the initiator on copolymerization synthesizing copolymer used as pour point depressant and its performance on Diamond crude oil.
+This study had investigated the effect of reaction temperature on copolymerization synthesizing copolymer used as pour point depressant and its performance on Diamond crude oil.

-The optimal content of the initiator - AIBN for this free-radical solution copolymerization reactions was 0.18 g.
-At this concentration, the yield of the reaction synthesizing copolymer was highest which reached 80% and the performance of the copolymer used as PPD was the best.
+The optimal reaction temperature for this free-radical solution copolymerization reactions was 80 °C. At this temperature, the yield of the reaction synthesizing copolymer was about 80% and the performance of the copolymer used as PPD was the best.